aliceoq/help-center-content/docs/tutorials/en/setting-up-nps-gateway.md

 legacySlug: setting-up-nps-gateway
 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

+<div class="alert alert-danger">This payment integration can no longer be configured on the platform due to the <a href="https://help.vtex.com/en/announcements/legacy-payment-connectors-will-be-discontinued-in-2024--4R5YIjUu1IWkiOHzXtQU14">legacy provider removal process</a> and the article will soon be removed from the Help Center.
+Check with your provider for more information about developing the new payment integration and the steps required for migrating settings in your store.</div>

 Ingenico ePayments (NPS) is a [gateway](/en/tutorial/what-is-a-payment-gateway) with a strong presence in Latin America which allows your store to accept various payment conditions.